nits2010/DataStructureAlgo/DSA_Pattern/Pattern 09_Two Heaps.md

 > 2. `findMedian()`: returns the median of all numbers inserted in the class
 > If the count of numbers inserted in the class is even, the median will be the average of the middle two numbers.

 As we know, the median is the middle value in an ordered integer list.
-So a brute force solution could be to maintain a sorted list of all numbers inserted in the class so that we can efficiently return the median whenever required.
+So a brute force solutionMimicPQ could be to maintain a sorted list of all numbers inserted in the class so that we can efficiently return the median whenever required.
 Inserting a number in a sorted list will take `O(N)` time if there are `N` numbers in the list.
 This insertion will be similar to the <b>Insertion sort</b>.
 Can we do better than this?
 Can we utilize the fact that we don’t need the fully sorted list - we are only interested in finding the middle element?

 Assume ‘x’ is the median of a list.
 This means that half of the numbers in the list will be smaller than (or equal to) ‘x’ and half will be greater than (or equal to) ‘x’.
 This leads us to an approach where we can divide the list into two halves: one half to store all the smaller numbers (let’s call it `smallNumList`) and one half to store the larger numbers (let’s call it `largNumList`).
 The median of all the numbers will either be the largest number in the `smallNumList` or the smallest number in the `largNumList`.
 If the total number of elements is even, the median will be the average of these two numbers.